Sceleratis/extra-dark-modern/README.md

 # extra-dark-modern

-An extra dark VSCode theme for cave people.
+An extra dark modern theme for cave dwellers using VSCode.